The Best Carry-on Luggage, According to Travel Editors

 Best Softside Carry-on: Travelpro Platinum Elite 21-inch Expandable Spinner

 Travelpro has been an industry leader since its founder, pilot Bob Plath, first added wheels to a suitcase to create the Original Rollaboard back in 1987.
-And the company’s commitment to advancing technology is still super evident in its new Platinum Elite line.
-This spinner incorporates a contoured, comfortable handle, wheels that are aligned by built-in magnets for effortless rolling, damage-resistant zippers, a fold-out suiter, and tons more organizational components into a sleek, leather-trimmed package.
-And all of that’s offered at a reasonable price point.
+And the company's commitment to advancing technology is still super evident in its new Platinum Elite line.
+This spinner incorporates a contoured and comfortable handle, wheels that are aligned by built-in magnets for effortless rolling, damage-resistant zippers, a fold-out suiter, and tons more organizational components into a sleek, leather-trimmed package.
+And all of that's offered at a reasonable price point.

 Best Hardside Carry-on: Briggs & Riley Sympatico Expandable 21-inch International Spinner

 This glistening suitcase really is the full package.
-The Sympatico carry-on is one of Briggs and Riley's top sellers.
+The Sympatico carry-on is one of Briggs & Riley's top sellers.
 It's equipped with double swivel wheels, an impact-resistant polycarbonate shell, and a pretty incredible compression system that you can simply snap back down to regulation size after packing 22 percent more inside.
 With the lifetime warranty — the best in the business — to boot, it's absolutely worth the investment.

 To buy: briggs-riley.com, $599

 Best Carry-on Spinner: Samsonite Voltage DLX Carry-on

-Samsonite is a household luggage name for a reason; it’s been crafting quality travel bags for more than a century.
-The new Voltage DLX Carry-on, however, is decidedly modern.
+Samsonite is a household luggage name for a reason; it's been crafting quality travel bags for more than a century.
+The Voltage DLX Carry-on, however, is decidedly modern.
 Its four multidirectional spinner wheels allow for 360 degrees of easy wheeling, meaning no struggles as you navigate your way down narrow plane aisles.
-Inside, there are built-in packing compartments and and zippered pockets to make sure everything is securely packed and organized.
+Inside, there are built-in packing compartments and zippered pockets to make sure everything is securely packed and organized.
 And outside, the textured polycarbonate shell makes it resistant to scratches.

 To buy: samsonite.com, $80 (originally $180)